Youth Leadership Forum

 - Leading in the Community and Career through lunch with local businesses

-The 2013 SC Youth Leadership Forum will be held at Newberry College in Newberry, South Carolina from July 16-18, 2013.
+The 2013 SC Youth Leadership Forum was held at Newberry College in Newberry, South Carolina from July 16-18, 2013.

 For more information, contact